-1906 was the first year that Cadillac produced the Model K (1906-1908).
-Cadillac had four models in mind for 1906: two single-cylinder models, K and M; and two four-cylinders, L and H.
+The first year Cadillac produced the Model K was 1906.
+The carmaker had four models in mind for the year: two single-cylinder models, K and M; and two four-cylinders, L and H.

-The K and M models differed only in wheelbase, the M being two inches longer.
+The K and M models differed only in wheelbase, with the M two inches longer.

-Cadillac introduced the Model K in January, with the chassis nearly the same as the 1905 vehicles.
-However, there were some changes to be noted.
-Now the spark control was located on the steering column and the oiler had a mechanical feed from a cam on the hub of the flywheel.
-All 1906 one-cylinder passenger car bodies were now the Victoria style.
+Cadillac introduced the Model K in January, the chassis nearly identical to those manufactured in 1905.
+The company had made some changes, however: The spark control was now located on the steering column, and the oiler had a mechanical feed from a cam on the hub of the flywheel.
+All 1906 single-cylinder passenger car bodies were now the Victoria style.
 Cars circa 1906 can be identified by a long muffler and severe slope to the nose of the front fenders.

 The Single Life